paschdan/semantic-pullrequest-action/README.md

 This github actions checks if a pull request has valid commits by using commitlint

-* it will check the title of the PR
+* it can check the title of the PR
-* it will check all commits of the PR
+* it can check all commits of the PR
 * it will comment on the PR if invalid messages are found. (optional)

 ## usage